japajoe/BulletSharp/README.md

 ![.NET Core](https://github.com/AndresTraks/BulletSharpPInvoke/workflows/.NET%20Core/badge.svg)

 # Changes in this fork
 The source code is the same.
 The license is the same.
 I do not claim any ownership of the sources.
-The difference is that this does not use DLL maps, who still uses that in 2025 when we have modern cross-platform dotnet?
-I've also released a Nuget package because I could never get the original one to work under Linux.
-Furthermore, I've added native libraries for Mac x86_64 and ARM64.
+The difference is that this does not use DLL maps and has more target platforms.

 # Installation
 ```
-dotnet add package JAJ.Packages.BulletSharp --version 1.0.1
+dotnet add package JAJ.Packages.BulletSharp --version 1.0.2
 ```

+# Changes in 1.0.2
+- Provide correct binary for Mac x86_64
+- Add Linux ARM and ARM64.